blakadder/blog/_posts/2021-04-05-lanbon-L8-custom-firmware.md

 esptool.py --port <your port> --baud 921600 --before default_reset --after hard_reset write_flash --flash_mode dio --flash_freq 40m --flash_size detect 0x1000 bootloader_dio_40m.bin 0x8000 partitions.bin 0xe000 boot_app0.bin 0x10000 lanbon_l8_<version>.bin
 ```

-After flashing, use the QR code on the screen to configure Wi-Fi settings then configure MQTT which is necessary for hasp-lvgl to operate.
+After flashing, use the QR code on the screen to configure Wi-Fi settings then configure MQTT which is necessary for openHASP to operate.

 ### Touch Screen

 New firmware starts with an empty screen.
 You need to draw objects in their pages, either by sending jsonl lines or uploading a jsonl file.
 Every step is described in [hasp documentation](https://fvanroie.github.io/hasp-docs/#pages/).

-hasp-lvgl is powerful and highly customisable and offers many different possibilities.
+openHASP is powerful and highly customisable and offers many different possibilities.
 Here are some rough examples of possible designs:

 ![Screenshot1](/assets/images/lanbon/screenshot1.jpg)&emsp;
 ![Screenshot2](/assets/images/lanbon/screenshot2.jpg)